wallarm/product-documentation/docs/latest/user-guides/triggers/triggers.md

 Triggers work on all traffic within a company account by default but you can change any trigger settings.

+## Automatically created triggers

+Some Walarm [modules](../../about-wallarm-waf/subscription-plans.md#modules) and [features](../../about-wallarm-waf/subscription-plans.md#features) may automatically create triggers.

+To view the list of automatically created triggers, in the Wallarm Console → **Triggers** section, click **Automatically generated**.

+For example, the **API Discovery** module may automatically create/delete the read-only [BOLA protection triggers](../../admin-en/configuration-guides/protecting-against-bola.md#using-api-discovery-with-automatic-bola-protection-enabled) if this function is enabled for the module.

 ## Disabling and deleting triggers

 * To temporarily stop sending notifications and reactions to events, you can disable the trigger.
 A disabled trigger will be displayed in the lists with **All** and **Disabled** triggers.
 To re‑enable sending notifications and reactions to events, the **Enable** option is used.